-I turn to schedule 3, amendments concerning acting judicial officers.
+I turn to schedule 3, which contains amendments concerning acting judicial officers.
 Schedules 3.1 to 3.8 contain amendments to various court and tribunal Acts.
-Schedules 3.1, 3.2, 3.3, 3.4 and 3.7 amend the Children's Court Act 1987, District Court Act 1973, Drug Court Act 1998, Dust Diseases Tribunal Act 1989 and Local Court Act 2007 to enable the Attorney General to appoint a judicial officer who can act as head of jurisdiction for a particular absence or for any absence that occurs from time to time.
-All court and tribunal Acts contain provisions that govern who is to act as head of the court during an absence in office.
-In some cases, either the Governor or the Attorney must provide a judge with a commission to act.
+Schedules 3.1, 3.2, 3.3, 3.4 and 3.7 amend the Children's Court Act 1987, the District Court Act 1973, the Drug Court Act 1998, the Dust Diseases Tribunal Act 1989 and the Local Court Act 2007 to enable the Attorney General to appoint a judicial officer who can act as head of jurisdiction for a particular absence or for any absence that occurs from time to time.

+All court and tribunal Acts contain provisions that govern who is authorised to act as head of the court during an absence in office.
+In some cases, either the Governor or the Attorney General must provide a judge with a commission to act.
 In other cases, default provisions allow the next most senior judge to act if no commission is provided.
 However, this is not always the case.
 This can cause difficulties, especially where the head of the court needs to take leave unexpectedly.

-These amendments will provide the Local Court, District Court, Dust Diseases Tribunal, Drug Court and Children's Court with consistent provisions regarding acting arrangements.
+These amendments will provide the Local Court, the District Court, the Dust Diseases Tribunal, the Drug Court and the Children's Court with consistent provisions regarding acting arrangements.
 The heads of these courts support the amendments.

 Not all court and tribunal Acts are being amended.
-The Coroner's Court, Workers Compensation Commission and NCAT already have an equivalent provision.
-The Chief Justice of the Supreme Court, Chief Judge of the Land and Environment Court and President of the Industrial Relations Commission advised that the amendments are not required in their particular courts.
+The Coroner's Court, the Workers Compensation Commission and NCAT already have an equivalent provision.
+The Chief Justice of the Supreme Court, the Chief Judge of the Land and Environment Court and the President of the Industrial Relations Commission advised that the amendments are not required in their particular courts.
 Schedule 3.2 to the bill contains an amendment to the District Court Act 1973 that will allow retired judges of the Family Court of Australia to act as judges of the District Court after they reach the age of 72.

-Currently, section 18 (4A) of the District Court Act permits retired Federal Court judges to act as District Court judges after they turn 72, as well as retired judges of other State and Territory supreme and county courts.
+Currently, section 18 (4A) of the District Court Act permits retired Federal Court judges to act as District Court judges after they turn 72, as well as retired judges of other State and Territory Supreme and County Courts.
 However, there is no equivalent provision for retired Family Court judges.
 A number of former Family Court judges hold commissions as acting judges of the District Court.
-These judges will currently have to leave their positions when they turn 72.
-This amendment will enable those judges to continue acting after the age of 72, until they reach the age of 77.
+These judges will currently have to leave when they turn 72.
+This amendment will enable those judges to continue as acting judges after the age of 72 until they reach the age of 77.
 The Chief Judge of the District Court supports the amendment.
-Schedules 3.2, 3.5, 3.6, 3.7 and 3.8 amend the Local Court Act 2007, District Court Act 1973, Supreme Court Act 1970, Industrial Court Act 1996 and Land and Environment Court Act 1979 to enable acting judges and magistrates to be appointed for a period of up to five years.